 Let us return to the archers' graves of the oldest sectors.28 Their equipment consists of:

-Figure 8.
-Plundered grave containing an adult with his leather loincloth and a double bend bow (Kerma ancien II, Sector 23).
-At the bottom: general view of the grave.
-At the top: detail of the bow whose length is over 1,5 m.
+Figure 8b.
+Detail of a double bend bow whose length is over 1,5 m (Kerma ancien II, Sector 23).
 Figure 9.
 Plume of ostrich feathers with a string, which was rolled up at the extremity of the bow (Kerma ancien II, Sector 23).

 Figure 10.
 Middle Kerma quartz and carnelian lunates used as arrowheads (Kerma moyen V, Sector 24).